andgates/SimpleComputerEmulator/README.md

 SimpleComputerProject
 =====================

-Creating a Simple Computer Emulator was the CS3A (Computer Organization and Assembly Langauge) first semester Final Project.
+Creating a Simple Computer Emulator was the CS3A (Computer Organization and Assembly Langauge) first semester Final Project at Saddleback College in Fall 2014.

 #Simple Computer Emulator: The User Manual